 Thermostatic and computer-controlled filling systems can prevent scalding, and some baths also feature automated cleaning and disinfection systems, to guard against cross-infection.

 For walk-in baths, please visit the Independent Living bathing section.

 For users who don’t require assistance once they are in the bath, a fixed height tub with a bathlift or seat may be a practical solution.

-The seat may be an integral part of the bath, as with the system shown on the right, where the seat is also water powered, or it may be a separate unit which is either installed or simply rests in the bottom of the bath.
+The seat may be an integral part of the bath, as with the system shown on the right, where the seat can either be powered or manually operated, or it may be a separate unit which is either installed or simply rests in the bottom of the bath.